LTKFoundation/clinic_booking_project/Simplified User Stories.md

 2. Write a Comment on a Doctor's Profile.
 3. Book for a timeslot in the upcoming Opening day of a selected Doctor
 4. Use BOOKING NUMBER at Clinic
+5. USER CAN ADD A CLINIC/DOCTOR THEY KNOW
 #*CLINIC*
 1. Create a clinic account